Why do I hear ticking/squeaking/rattling sounds from my ceiling fans?

-If your fan will be replacing the main light in a room (which is the case with most remote-control fans) you will need to purchase a ceiling fan that has an integrated lighting fitting.
-Most Martec Ceiling Fans are light adaptable so you can still retain your light source, if placing the fan in the centre of down-lights or other lighting sources.
-If you are using down-lights to illuminate your room and place a Ceiling Fan in the centre of these, it is very important that the fan blades are well clear of the down-light beams to avoid creating a stroking effect.
+If your fan will be replacing the main light in a room (which is the case with most remote-control fans), you will need to purchase a ceiling fan that has an integrated light fitting.
+If you are using down-lights to illuminate your room and place a ceiling fan in the centre of the room.
+It is very important that the fan blades are well clear from the downlights to avoid a stroking effect.
 Martec also offers many models of ceiling fans with dedicated energy-saving light sources, including the technology available to dim them.

 A DC ceiling fan uses 70% less energy for the same airflow as a conventional AC ceiling fan.

-They have better controls of different speeds (more speed settings typically 6) and are a smaller size for a given output of air movement.
-Being “brush less” it should also be quieter and less prone to the buzzes that can appear on cheaper AC ceiling fans and also quicker starting.
-Due to the more complex electronics they are more expensive than an AC design.
+DC ceiling fan has better controls of different speeds (more speed settings typically 6) and is a smaller size for a given output of air movement.
+Being “brushless”, it should also be quieter and less prone to the buzzes that can appear on AC ceiling fans and also be quicker to start.
+Due to the more complex electronics in a DC ceiling fan, they are more expensive than an AC ceiling fan.

-A hum or buzz from electrical appliances or a flicker from LED lighting are the most common complaints arising from ripple control, which is generated when a transformer or the motor windings in a switched-on appliance resonate with the ripple control frequency, usually between 300Hz and 1300Hz.
+A hum or buzz from electrical appliances or a flicker from LED lighting and LED light in AC ceiling fans are the most common complaints arising from ripple control, which is generated when a transformer or the motor windings in a switched-on appliance resonate with the ripple control frequency, usually between 300Hz and 1300Hz.
 The noise is often, but not always, intermittent depending on when the ripple control signals are being transmitted.

 NOTE: The presence of a ripple control signal does not necessarily mean you will experience ripple control noise in ceiling fans or flickering in LED lights.

 Ripple control signal filters are available to manage the noise generated by affected electrical appliances.
-The ripple control filter must be matched to the local signal being output by your electrical company, usually 750Hz or 1050Hz (information of which can be acquired through your electrical company), and must be installed by a licensed electrician.
+The ripple control filter must be matched to the local signal being output by your electricity provider, usually 750Hz or 1050Hz (information of which can be acquired through your electricity provider), and the filter must be installed by a licensed electrician.

 While Martec does sympathise with the few customers who do experience a problem, it is not cost effective to build an AC electric motor that rejects all ripple control frequencies given the small proportion of people affected, a cost that would have to ultimately be borne by all consumers.

 The offending appliances may be in your home or other premises on the local power grid.
 If you are being affected by network harmonics, it may be of benefit to transfer the electricity supply to your premises to a different phase in the street.
-This is something you will need to discuss with your electrical company.
+This is something you will need to discuss with your electricity provider.

-Ripple control and electrical harmonics noise is not the result of a mechanical fault with your ceiling fan or LED lights.
+Ripple control and electrical harmonics noise is not the result of a mechanical or electronic fault with your ceiling fan or LED lights.
 As such we do not cover either occurrence under our warranty.
-Where ripple control noise is found to be at fault, the customer will have to acquire a filter and have it installed by their electrician at their expense.
+Where ripple control noise or injection are found to be at fault, the customer will have to acquire a filter and have it installed by their electrician at their expense.

 Mark a cut line on the exterior of the downrod, using a felt-tipped marker.
 Double-check your measurements before making the cut to ensure you cut enough from one end of the rod to equal the length you require.

 Wrap the downrod in a towel or cloth.
-Insert the downrod into a vise.
+Insert the downrod into a vice.
 Rotate the downrod until the clevis pin openings — in the sides on each end — face upward toward the ceiling.
-Tighten the vise to ensure the downrod does not move.
+Tighten the vice to ensure the downrod does not move.